colbyj/bride-of-frankensystem/docs/reference/expressions.rst

 Hiding a question
 -----------------

-A question inside a questionnaire (see :doc:`/reference/questionnaire_properties`) can declare a ``show_if`` predicate that branches on the participant's other answers on the same page.
+A question inside a questionnaire (see :doc:`/reference/questionnaire_properties`) can declare a ``show_if`` expression that branches on the participant's other answers on the same page.
 The expression is checked live in the browser as the participant fills out the page; when it is false, the question is hidden and the form treats its inputs as if they weren't there — including any required fields, which won't block submission.

 .. code-block:: json